 Enoch Bolles studied at National Academy of Design, as well as night classes at the Art Student's League.

-His first magazine assignments appeared in 1914 on the covers of joke books, such as Judge and Puck.
+His first magazine assignments appeared in 1914 on the covers of Judge and Puck.

-Besides pin up work, Bolles was also a versatile illustrator who created advertising for many products, including Sun-Maid Raisins, Vicks VapoRub, and Zippo lighters.
+Besides pin up work, Bolles was also a versatile illustrator who created advertising for Sun-Maid Raisins, Vicks VapoRub, and Zippo lighters.

-Enoch Bolles was finally discharged from Greystone Hospital in 1969 and spent the last seven years of his life at his family home in NJ, where he died of heart failure at age 93 on March 16, 1976.
+Enoch Bolles was finally discharged from Greystone Hospital in 1969.
+He spent the last seven years of his life at his family home in NJ, where he died of heart failure at age 93 on March 16, 1976.

 © David Saunders 2009